Writers tie themselves into knots about ebook pricing but it can be quite simple, once you dispense with some rather popular myths.

 Before we get to the nuts-and-bolts, it’s time to slay a zombie meme.
-Much of the noise on this issue springs from conflating two concepts, namely price and value.
+Much of the distracting noise on this issue springs from conflating two concepts which should be distinct: price and value.

 Authors often say something like, “My book is worth more than a coffee.”
 Or publishers might say, “A movie costs $10 and provides two hours of entertainment.
 Novels provide several times that and should cost more than $9.99.”

 Price and value are two different things.
 From Wikipedia:

 Economic value is not the same as market price.
 If a consumer is willing to buy a good, it implies that the customer places a higher value on the good than the market price.